Special backends are backends that don’t rely on an external server

 after applying usual request modifications (see Request Modification).
 By default, the response bears Content-Type:

-header.
-To change this, use SetHeader
+text/plain header.
+To change this, use SetHeader statement in

-response rewriting (see The Rewrite response
+response rewriting (see The Rewrite response statement.).

 The following example defines a service which will serve requests to paths beginning with ‘/about/’ from directory /var/lib/pound/static.
 Name of the file to serve is obtained by removing the ‘/about/’ prefix from the request pathname.
 Content type is set to ‘text/html’: